aheissenberger/laravel-memcachier/README.md

 ## Configuration

-Open `app/config/cache.php` and find the `driver` key and change to `memcachier`.
+Open `app/config/cache.php` and find the `driver` key and change to `memcached`.

-Add this lines with authentification details and servers to:
+Replace the existing `memcached` configuration with this lines with authentification details and server:

-		'memcachier' => array(
+		'memcached' => array(
 			'username' => 'un', 'password' => 'pw', 'servers' => '1.1.1.1.1'
 		),